alexandertrefz/essence/packages/stdlib/DEVELOPMENT.md

 `static Pi: Transcendental` stays a native and reaches a call site as the plain `Number.Pi` member read — no standard library Property has a value yet.

-`Number.Pi` and `Number.Tau` look like the two that should have gone first, and neither can.
-No Essence expression produces a Transcendental out of nothing — every native that answers with one takes one — so `Pi` IS the primitive the rest are written from, and there is no Transcendental literal to write instead.
-Every arithmetic route to `Tau` is Typed `Transcendental | Rational` (`Number.Pi::multiply(with 2)`, `Number.Pi::add(Number.Pi)`), because a zero factor and a cancelled π term collapse the value to a Rational, and the declared `Transcendental` refuses the Union.
+`Number.Pi`, `Number.Tau` and `Number.E` look like the ones that should have gone first, and none of them can.
+No Essence expression produces a Transcendental out of nothing — every native that answers with one takes one — so `Pi` and `E` ARE the primitives the rest are written from, and there is no Transcendental literal to write instead.
+Every arithmetic route to `Tau` is Typed `Transcendental | Rational` (`Number.Pi::multiply(with 2)`, `Number.Pi::add(Number.Pi)`), because a zero factor and a cancelled π term collapse the value to a Rational, and the declared `Transcendental` refuses the Union. `Number.GoldenRatio` alone has an Essence spelling — a half plus half of `5::squareRoot()` — but `squareRoot` answers an `Optional` the `Algebraic` annotation refuses, so it stays value-less with the others.
 So the band is exercised through `useStdlib` (`packages/compiler/src/enricher/stdlib.ts`), the seam that swaps the process-wide library for one a test wrote, until a Property that can carry a value is written here.